greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 ### <a id="huge_pages"></a>Transparent Huge Pages \(THP\)

-Disable Transparent Huge Pages \(THP\) as it degrades Greenplum Database performance.
+Deactivate Transparent Huge Pages \(THP\) as it degrades Greenplum Database performance.
 RHEL 6.0 or higher enables THP by default.
-One way to disable THP on RHEL 6.x is by adding the parameter `transparent_hugepage=never` to the kernel command in the file `/boot/grub/grub.conf`, the GRUB boot loader configuration file.
+One way to deactivate THP on RHEL 6.x is by adding the parameter `transparent_hugepage=never` to the kernel command in the file `/boot/grub/grub.conf`, the GRUB boot loader configuration file.
 This is an example kernel command from a `grub.conf` file.
 The command is on multiple lines for readability:

 ```
 kernel /vmlinuz-2.6.18-274.3.1.el5 ro root=LABEL=/